smehrbrodt/nextcloud-libreoffice-online/README.md

 To access the LibreOffice Online admin dashboard, visit http://libreoffice.yourhost:9980/loleaflet/dist/admin/admin.html and use the credentials from your .env file.

+## Updating

+To get the latest version, run `docker-compose pull`, then restart the container.

 ## Troubleshooting

 If it doesn't work, look at the logs from your docker containers, easiest with: